-Tony was born the son of “the Alabama Wildman”.
-His father was a disc jockey on armed forces radio during Vietnam.
-Tony’s grandfather was a humble sharecropper from South Alabama.
-Tony’s family tree even leads to Johnny Cash as his 6th cousin twice removed.
-Southern music and showmanship is embedded in his DNA .
-The kudzu vines, honeysuckle blooms, and red clay of Alabama might as well be part of his blood.
-Listening to his father’s rockabilly and country records as a child changed Tony life.
-Before even heard Elvis Presley, he had already heard the Carl Perkins version of “Blue Suede Shoes”.
-When He heard Jerry Lee Lewis and Billy Lee Riley blasting their rockabilly sounds off the turntable, it was earth shattering.
+Before Tony even knew who Elvis Presley was, he had already heard the Carl Perkins version of “Blue Suede Shoes”.
+When He heard Jerry Lee Lewis and Billy Lee Riley on the turntable, it was earth shattering.
 Tony wanted to write songs and he wanted to be a great showman.
-His idols became all the Rockabilly and Country stars from the 1950s,, as well as Houdini, Edgar Allen Poe, and Evel Knievel.
-Later as a teen, Tony because more rebellious.
-He knew he did not fit in with what was considered normal for Alabama in the 1980s.
-He became a skateboarder, punk rocker, and someone who did not trust authority.
-He started playing in punk bands as an outlet, and realized that felt the same feeling he got listening to the old rockabilly records.
-Over the years the abrasiveness of his music gave way to a more soulful approach to music that used the roots of country music, blues, folk, and rock and roll.
-His songwriting became more inventive and story based over time.
+His idols became all the Rockabilly and Country stars from the 1950s, as well as Houdini, Edgar Allen Poe, and Evel Knievel.
+He started playing in punk bands, but over the years the abrasiveness of his music gave way to a more soulful approach to music and art.
+It tapped more at the roots of country music, rockabilly, R&B, blues, folk, and rock and roll.
+His songwriting became more inventive and storytelling based over time.